briandowns/stock-exchange/README.md

 # stock-exchange

 This repo serves as a learning experience on how to build a stock exchange and all of the individual components that make one up.
 We're going to have primary and secondary components.
+All primary components should share as much code as possible from the repo however be deployable independantly.

 ## Primary Components